RiOTDESiGN/RiOTDESiGN/README.md

       contact@riotdesign.no

 # Projects:
+Present and future project information can be found here.

 ## Current Project Status:
 - [x] Identified re-rendering components in React
 - [ ] Consolidate states in React Context or seperate components